 |One of the issues as a rentvestor will be the need to understand that as a tenant, there is the risk that the landlord may want to sell the property, and there will not be the certainty of staying in the property long-term compared to other investment options.||Rentvestors are able to claim tax deductions if they have a home-owned business, for some who choose to rentvest, this provides the possibility of claiming rent as a deduction.|

 |Rentvestors are able to claim tax deductions if they have a home-owned business.
 For some who choose to rentvest, this provides the possibility of claiming rent as a deduction.|

 So what are the alternatives to rentvesting after buying an investment property as a property investment strategy?
 Well, there are a couple more options to consider:

-Another option available would be to lease out one room within the property, as an investor it provides theadvantages of making decorative changes to the propertywhenever it’s required.
-There is the drawback of dealing with people and the risk of the property becoming negatively geared, but for investors there is that level of control available.
+- Another option available would be to lease out one room within the property.
+As an investor, it provides the advantage of making decorative changes to the property whenever it’s required.
+There is the drawback of dealing with people and the risk of the property becoming negatively geared, but for investors, there is that level of control available.

 For investors, there is a range of options available when it comes down to rentvesting.
 With buyer sentiment sharply rising, now is the time to consider buying an investment property and see if rentvesting is for you.

 If you are looking for your next rentvesting opportunity, you can visit our projects page, or you can contact our team at (02) 9099 3412 for suitable suggestions for your rentvesting journey.

 Alternatively, you can download our Rentvesting Guide for further information!